-Is short and sharply focused.
+- 1. Is short and sharply focused.

-Is clear and easily understood.
+- 2. Is clear and easily understood.

-Defines why we do what we do, why the organization exists.
+- 3. Defines why we do what we do, why the organization exists.

-Does not prescribe means.
+- 4. Does not prescribe means.

-Is sufficiently broad.
+- 5. Is sufficiently broad.

-Provides direction for doing the right things.
+- 6. Provides direction for doing the right things.

-Addresses our opportunities.
+- 7. Addresses our opportunities.

-Matches our competence.
+- 8. Matches our competence.

-Inspires our commitment.
+- 9. Inspires our commitment.

-Says what, in the end, we want to be remembered for.
-158
+- 10. Says what, in the end, we want to be remembered for.
+156

-Remember, if you single out one advantage and pound away at it, you just might pull it off and people will remember it.
-The following shows the results from the Big Brothers - Big Sisters agency:
+Remember, if you single out one advantage and work away at it, you might pull it off and people will remember it.
+The following shows two examples: one from a Big Brothers - Big Sisters agency and the other from a medical center serving the HIV Community:

-Simplified Mission

-1-to-1 matches transform

-at risk children

-into strong young adults
+Simplified Missions 1-to-1 matches transform Client-centered care at-risk children for the HIV community into strong young adults to have a life worth loving